talkjs/talkjs-examples/react-native/basic-example/ExpoExample/README.md

 npx expo start
 ```

-Then in a separate terminal session/window run the following to build on Android:
+Then in a separate terminal session or window run the following to build on Android:

 ```sh
 npx expo run:android